Mysteryn-Lab/mysteryn-crypto/mysteryn-crypto/README.md

 qpzry9x8gf2tvdw0s3jn54khce6mua7l
 ```

-The format is inspired by the [Bech32](https://en.bitcoin.it/wiki/Bech32).
-The same alphabet is used, the delimiter is `_` as it is easier to see than `1`, the Reed-Solomon BCH checksum is used, and encoding version is included.
-Also this format is not limited by a data size.
+The format is inspired by [Bech32](https://en.bitcoin.it/wiki/Bech32).
+It uses the same alphabet, but the delimiter is `_` (as it is easier to see than `1`), and it includes a Reed-Solomon BCH checksum and an encoding version.
+Additionally, this format is not limited by data size.

 Examples: